AMDRAS Advanced Mediator Practicum Course| Mediation Institute

-For mediators with 4+ years of practice, this certificate strengthens advanced skills through reflective practice, complex case discussion, and professional feedback.
+For mediators with four or more years of practice, this certificate strengthens advanced skills through reflective practice, complex case discussion, and professional feedback.
 Successful completion supports eligibility to apply for Advanced Mediator accreditation under AMDRAS.

 Eligibility